Dzsek/pretense/README.md

 You will notice that the `4 digit code` has been replaced by a new one.
 This new code is only visible to you.
 If you so wish you can share it with a friend, who can use it to join you on your mission.

-To do so he has to create a marker anywhere on the map and set its text to `join:code` where code will be the `4 digit code` that you shared with him. *ex. join:1234*
+To do so, he can either dial it in using the `Other->Missions->Dial Code` option in the radio menu, or he can create a marker anywhere on the map and set its text to `join:code` where code will be the `4 digit code` that you shared with him. *ex. join:1234*

 Any number of players can join the same mission, and the displayed rewards will be awarded to every player individually, no splitting.

 Missions can only be joined by players who are on the ground inside a friendly zone, and as long as all current members are still on the ground and the mission is still in the `prepping` phase.

-Leaving a mission in progress can be done by, you guessed it, creating a marker anywhere on the map and settings its text to `leave`.
+Leaving a mission in progress can be done by either using the `Other->Missions->Leave Mission` option in the radio menu, or creating a marker anywhere on the map and settings its text to `leave`.

 ### 3.3 Starting and completing a mission